goodmatedesign/rails_inertia_starter/README.md

 ## Theming

-Dark mode is supported via `next-themes`.
+Dark mode is supported via a custom `useAppearance` hook with Light/Dark/System modes.
 The app uses CSS variables with OKLch color space for modern color handling.

+- Theme preference is persisted in localStorage
+- System mode follows OS preference and updates automatically
+- Theme is initialized before React hydration to prevent flash

 Toast notifications are provided by `sonner` with automatic dark mode support.